fitsnipsteam/web-rabbithole223.com/content/post/mycolabs-growers-select-monotub.md

 The bottom pan is very deep at 5.5 inches, and then the lowest holes are 1.5 inches above that.
 This seems too deep to me, and I wonder if reducing the depth of the bottom pan might be advantageous.
 I would also like them to sell a spawning lid to go along with a fruiting lid.
 I am looking at growing some Pioppino (Cyclocybe aegerita) mushrooms and think it would be nice to have a spawning lid.

-I also am choosing to use polyfill as it's easy to remove rather than the sticker filters that came with the monotub to allow options in the future.
+I also am choosing to use polyfil as it's easy to remove rather than the sticker filters that came with the monotub to allow options in the future.

 ## Summary